 promote emotional wellbeing, curb heavy bleeding, and promote hormonal balance to help get your cycle back on track.

 St. John’s wort flower, upper aerial parts (Hypericum perforatum): St. John’s wort may help to reduce nervous excitement and anxiety.
-It is a mild sedative that helps to relieve mild depression; aids the body in “lifting the spirit”.
-Also supports prevention of infection and is anti-inflammatory.
+It is a mild sedative that helps to relieve mild depression; aids the body in “lifting the spirit”. and also supports prevention of infection and is anti-inflammatory.

 Caution: This herb should not be used if you are on antidepressants, nor should be combined with birth control pill use.
 Some studies have shown it lessens the effects of birth control use.